-Temperature Room Temperature (23°C / 73°F) Low Temperatures (0°C / 32°F)

-No Flash 600 580

-50% Flash Use 500 410
+Temperature Room Temperature (23°C / 73°F) Low Temperatures (0°C / 32°F) No Flash Approx. 600 shots Approx. 580 shots 50% Flash Use Approx. 500 shots Approx. 410 shots

-The figures above are based on a fully-charged Battery Pack LP-E10, no Live View shooting, and CIPA (Camera & Imaging Products Association) testing standards.
+The figures above are based on a fully-charged Battery Pack LP-E10, no Live View shooting, and CIPA (Camera & Imaging Products Association) testing standards

-- Doing any of the following will exhaust the battery faster: - Pressing the shutter button halfway for a prolonged period. - · Activating the AF frequently without taking a picture. - · Using the lens Image Stabilizer. - · Using the LCD monitor frequently. - · Using the Wi-Fi function. - The number of possible shots may decrease depending on the actual shooting conditions. - The lens operation is powered by the camera's battery.
-Some lenses may exhaust the battery faster than others. - For the number of possible shots with Live View shooting, see page 141.
+- Doing any of the following will exhaust the battery faster: - Pressing the shutter button halfway for a prolonged period. - · Activating the AF frequently without taking a picture. - · Using the lens Image Stabilizer. - · Using the LCD monitor frequently. - Using the Wi-Fi function. - The number of possible shots may decrease depending on the actual shooting conditions. - The lens operation is powered by the camera's battery.
+Some lenses may exhaust the battery faster than others. - For the number of possible shots with Live View shooting, see page 139.